lfpareja/lfpareja.github.io/_pages/research.md

 toc: true
 ---

+Stratification, turbulence, rotation, topography, and air-sea interaction drive circulation and transport in the coastal ocean
 Most of my academic research revolves around making observations of key high latitude processes.
 The sections below give an overview of this work.

 For a sense of this of how this happens, check out some reflections on life at sea from our team in Sermilik Fjord in 2015: